 Keep good air quality and optimum temperature

-The quality of the indoor environment in your business or professional office, if you work at home, has an impact on your well-being and your performance as shown by Al Horr, Arif, Kaushik, Mazroei and Elsarrag (2016) .
+The quality of the indoor environment in your company or home office if you work at home, has an impact on your well-being and your performance as shown by Al Horr, Arif, Kaushik, Mazroei and Elsarrag (2016).

 The ability to control airflow has a positive effect on productivity, Obayashi, Miyagi, Ito, Taniguchi, Ishii and Shimoda (2019) and on job satisfaction.

 Plants help prevent unhealthy building syndrome according to Fitzgerald and Dammer (2012), they increase well-being, psychological comfort, job satisfaction, physical health, comfort, creativity and productivity (Knight and Haslam, 2010, Smith and Pitt, 2009), and they reduce sick days and increase productivity, Bringslimark, Patil and Hartig (2008).

 Lan, Zhiwei and Pan (2010) show that temperature has an impact on well-being and productivity.
 Tanabe, Nishihara and Haneda (2006) show that beyond a certain temperature, there is a decrease in productivity.

 In summary, regularly ventilate your office and install plants to enjoy good air quality and get a temperature for your well-being and flexibility.

 Enjoy the benefits of the sun